pageplanner/shared_vestaboard_code/README.md

 ```
 **** THIS IS SAMPLE CODE ****
+There is no support for this code, Do not try to contact the author

 Copyright (c) 2025 Pageplanner

 Permission is hereby granted, free of charge, to any person obtaining a copy